enzojob/eiffel-snake/README.md

 ### Important code snippets
 In this section we want to discuss in depth the code that permits to create an apple at a random location in the field.
 To do this we will first look into the Constructor "Food" and explain how it works.
+The constructor is then called with addFood() each time we need to place another Apple.
 #### Food() in Food.java
+The constructor takes the x and y values and mutiplies them by the BlockSize to calculate the position of the object Food.
+In same time it changes the color of the Apple randomly every time the constructor is called and the border is set to black.
+Via setArcHeight and setArcWidth we change the aspect of the object to a circle, more representativ of an actual Apple.

 	public Food(int x, int y) {

 		super(SnakeApp.getBlockSize(), SnakeApp.getBlockSize());